b-g-goodell/sta-tra/README.md

         sudo sh ~/Downloads/crouton -n trusty -u

-It just seems like trusty tahr works better on my chromebook than precise pangolin, and I like unity, sue me.
+It just seems like trusty tahr works better on my chromebook than precise pangolin.
 Install the dependencies (see next section).
 According to [dnschneid](https://github.com/dnschneid/crouton/wiki/Setting-Up-Cron-Job) crouton needs some massaging to run cron.
 To get cron working with crouton, I use

         sudo gedit /etc/rc.local